Satyam7480/Myfirstdemo/README.md

 # Myfirstdemo
-This is my first Git Repo
+This is my first Git Repository